DLR-RM/stable-baselines3/docs/guide/examples.rst

 .. note::
   ``load`` method re-creates the model from scratch and should be called on the Algorithm without instantiating it first, e.g. ``model = DQN.load("dqn_lunar", env=env)`` instead of ``model = DQN(env=env)`` followed by  ``model.load("dqn_lunar")``.
 The latter **will not work** as ``load`` does not work by reference.
-  If you want to load parameters without re-creating the model, e.g. to evaluate same model with multiple different sets of parameters, consider using ``load_parameters`` instead.
+  If you want to load parameters without re-creating the model, e.g. to evaluate the same model with multiple different sets of parameters, consider using ``set_parameters`` instead.

 .. code-block:: python